 \section{The Model}

-We consider an infinite population of mass $1$, whose members are indexed by $i$.
-Time, indexed by $t$, is continuous.
-There exist two messages $m\in\{0,1\}$ that diffuse simultaneously on the network.
+In this section, we formally introduce the elements of the model, derive the differential equations that characterize the diffusion process, and set up the planner's problem.
+Finally, we discuss the main assumptions of the model.

-These messages convey information about the state of the world, $\Phi\in\{0,1\}$.
+\textbf{Information.} Time, indexed by $t$, is continuous.
+There exist two messages $m\in\{0,1\}$ that diffuse simultaneously among agents.
+These messages convey information about the state of the world, $\mu\in\{0,1\}$.